Brenda Edwards

 Brenda Claudina Susan Edwards (née Artman; born 2 March 1969) is an English singer, actress, television personality and presenter.
-In 2005, she finished in fourth place in the second series of The X Factor.
-As of 2019, she is a weekly panelist on Loose Women.
+In 2005, she finished in fourth place on the second series of The X Factor.
+Since 2019, she has been a weekly panellist on the ITV daytime chat show Loose Women.
+In October 2020, Edwards, Charlene White, Judi Love and Kéllé Bryan became the first all black panel in the show's 25-year history; they have featured several times together.

 In January 2021, she became a presenter on the BBC One programme Songs of Praise.

 Early life

-Brenda Claudina Susan Artman was born in Luton, Bedfordshire, to an Afro-Caribbean family.
+Brenda Claudina Susan Artman was born on 2 March 1969 in Luton, Bedfordshire, to a Saint Vincentian family.
 Edwards and her older brother Rodney were raised by relatives following the death of their parents in a car crash on 22 December 1974.
-Her grandmother, who was a member of the local Pentecostal church, encouraged her granddaughter to attend when she was eight, and Edwards soon discovered a love of music and singing, which led to joining Sunday school junior choir, and soon became the choir mistress, as well as a member of the Pentecostal Collective Church of God in Christ (COGIC) mass choir.
+Her grandmother, who was a member of the Church of God in Christ in Bury Park, encouraged her granddaughter to attend when she was eight, and Edwards soon discovered a love of music and singing, which led to joining Sunday school junior choir, and soon became the choir mistress, as well as a member of the Pentecostal Collective Church of God in Christ (COGIC) mass choir.

-Edwards eventually made the move from gospel to secular music, and at 18 she sang at local night clubs, weddings, funerals and bar mitzvahs.
+Edwards eventually made the move from gospel to secular music, and at 18 she sang at local nightclubs, weddings, funerals and bar mitzvahs.
 Prior to finding a successful entertainment career, Edwards worked full-time in accounts.